 A strong timeline infographic keeps its information clear and easy to follow while maintaining visual interest.
 Create a simple hierarchy by using concise headers and very brief bodies of text.
 Shifting colors between types of information can also help create hierarchy and increase readability.

-Timeline infographics, though they sometimes may seem less directly related to your strategy, should still somehow point your audience back to you.
+The best infographics focused on a timeline, though they sometimes may seem less directly related to your strategy, should still somehow point your audience back to you.
 Finish a timeline about the evolution of a certain technology with an explanation of how your business implements that technology.
 Make your audience feel like your business is what this timeline has led up to.

 In terms of design, your process information should be indisputably clear.
 Establish hierarchy and order with numbers or bullet structures with clear headers that label the specific steps.
 It will also likely help to break down the text under headings into bullet points for easy readability.
 Don’t be afraid to use basic illustrations or icons to anchor your instructions in something more concrete.

 Anytime you write instructions, there are a few factors you should always consider.
 First, place any warnings early in the process.
 Your process may not have any dangerous risks, but if it does, your audience should be aware before they begin working through the steps.

 Second, you need to provide enough information for your audience to complete the task, but you have to do so in as little space as possible.
 This requires you to consider what’s most important to your process and what can be cut.
 It also requires you to anticipate questions your audience may ask as they move through steps.
 Finding the balance in information density will likely take several drafts of text, but it’s crucial.
 When you can, it never hurts to tie back to your business at the end of the process.

 How can process infographics augment your strategy?
 They don’t have to only be used to teach your audience how to build something.
 The process could guide readers through the steps of a service that your business provides or walk them through how they can solve a problem common to your audience.